ADACS-Australia/mwa_trigger/docs/quick_start/creating_new_proposal.rst

     prop_api/proposalsettings/eventtelescope_factory.py           - event telescope
     prop_api/proposalsettings/proposalsettings_factory.py         - proposal settings

-The classes are added to the list of the models in the factory classes automatically when the classes are created.
-The list of the models are used in the proposal api endpoints.
-Please refer to the :ref:`Proposal api <prop_api_endpoints>` for the details of the api endpoints. if you need to more info about the factory classes, please check the code and :ref:`Proposal package factory classes <prop_api_factory>`
+After new classes are created and added to the factory class, they are automatically used in the proposal API endpoints.
+Using the button on web application, the new proposal settings model is added to the database.
+For more details about the API endpoints, refer to the :ref:`Proposal api <prop_api_endpoints>` for the details of the api endpoints.
+To learn more about the factory classes, see the code and :ref:`Proposal package factory classes <prop_api_factory>`.

 Creating New Proposal Settings Model
 ------------------------------------

-The example bare minimum new proposal settings models are created in two folders in
+Example bare-minimum proposal settings models are created in the following two folders in

 .. code-block::

     prop_api/proposalsettings/models/prop_atca_test_grb
     prop_api/proposalsettings/models/prop_mwa_test_grb

-The folder name should match the corresponding class name and proposal ID, as demonstrated in the example.
-Using the proposal ID, the folder is copied to the shared directory and displayed in the web application.
+The folder name should match the corresponding class name and proposal ID, as shown in the example.
+When the update button is clicked, the folder is copied to the shared directory between the web and API containers using the proposal ID and is displayed in the web application.

 .. code-block::